tsmaddox15/aifrs/README.md

 - Some useful links we found relating to FrozenLake environment:
   - https://medium.com/swlh/introduction-to-reinforcement-learning-coding-q-learning-part-3-9778366a41c0
   - https://www.analyticsindiamag.com/openai-gym-frozen-lake-beginners-guide-reinforcement-learning/
+- The scripts we have for the FrozenLake attempts are located under gym/gym/envs/toy_text
 - The documentation from OpenAI on creating custom environments: https://github.com/openai/gym/blob/master/docs/creating-environments.md
   - We were unsuccessful with this approach, but it may be helpful in the future.